Sina247/Calculator/README.md

 - ✨ **Tailwind UI** : Modern, clean and mobile friendly design
 - 🪶 **Lightweight** : Pure HTML, Tailwind CSS and JavaScript
 - 📱 **Fully responsive** : Works flawlessly on all screen sizes
-- ⌨️ **Keyboard support** : Use your keyboard for input and calculation
 - 🧹 **Clear and Delete** : Easily clear all or delete last input